Knowledge Base | Level Beast

 +

 Variance Zones are statistical 1st and 2nd standard deviation hedging boundaries.
 They hold approximately 85% of the time.
-When they don't hold, it means something significant is happening in the market.
+When they don't hold, a significant volume event or massive institutional imbalance — a Volume Shift — is occurring.

 ⚠ Critical Rule